 From dancers to weightlifters, runner to tennis players, the needs of athletes can vary greatly.
-Regardless of your sport, a well-coordinated brain and body function contributes to efficiently improving times and skills.
+Regardless of your sport, a well-coordinated neuro-musculoskeletal system contributes to efficiently improving times and skills.
 In the event of injuries, chiropractic care can support your body’s systems to recover more quickly and efficiently.

 And who wouldn’t like to record a ‘personal best’ or make that audition?.

 Chiropractic is generally very safe when performed correctly and appropriately by a trained and registered chiropractor.
 Some people may initially experience some responses to the care they receive, such as: